jgauffin/Griffin.Data/docs/Querying/Queries.md

 }
 ```

-The generated query can be used like this:
+Use the generated query like this:

 ```csharp
 var query = new ListActiveUsers('jo%")